Porting an Existing Site to MODx

 Porting Your Content

 Important: Make sure the "rich text" editor is OFF before pasting any code.
-When you create the document, check the continue editing radio button at the top of the page so you won't have to keep selecting edit.
 Go to the Page settings tab.
 Uncheck the rich text checkbox.
 Save the document.
 The rich text editor will now be off and will not try to be "intelligent" about saving your code.

 You can turn the Rich Text editor back on after you're done porting your page by checking the rich text checkbox and saving the document.

-2. Paste the content you saved into the content field of the new document.
-If there is any PHP code on the page, you'll have to remove it.
+3. Paste the content you saved from the Home page into the Resource Content field of the new document.
+If there is any PHP code on the page, you'll have to remove it and save it somewhere.
 It will have to go in a snippet (or snippets if there's more than one section) to be created later.
-If there is a menu on the page, save it somewhere for future reference and replace it with the following snippet call:
+If there is a menu on the page, save it somewhere for future reference and replace it with the following snippet tag:

-3. If there are images in the page content, you'll have to move the image files to the MODx site.
+4. If there are images in the page content, you'll have to move the image files to the MODX site.
 They can go anywhere, but the assets/images directory is a common place for them.
 You'll also have to correct the links in the page content to point to wherever you put them.

-4. If there are links on the page, wait to correct them until you have created the documents they point to.
-Then, make a note of their document ID numbers (in parentheses in the document tree at the left side of the Manager screen) and change the links to look like this (using the actual document ID numbers instead of "999"):
+5. If there are links to other pages on your site in the page content, wait to correct them until you have created the documents they point to.
+Then, make a note of their document ID numbers (in parentheses in the Resource tree at the left side of the Manager screen) and change the links to look like this (using the actual document ID numbers instead of "999"):

-5. Save the new document.
-Right-click on the document in the document tree at the left of the screen and select Preview document.
+6. Save the new document.
+Right-click on the document in the Resource tree at the left of the screen and select View Resource.
 You should see your original page, more or less, but with an abbreviated, unstyled, Wayfinder menu.
-The page may be styled strangely but you should see your content and some of your own styling from the .CSS file.
+The page may be styled strangely, but you should see your content and some of your own styling from the .CSS file.

-6. Now go back and edit the template you created.
-In the head section, replace the title code with a title template variable like the one in the MODx default template.
+7. Now go back and edit the template you created.
+In the head section, replace the title code with a title content tag like the one in the MODX default template:

 Preview the page again to make sure this worked.
 You should see your page title in the title bar at the very top of the browser window.